WUSTL-Biol4220/home/labs/lab_05.md

 Finally, move the three files for each exercise in Step 2 into the directory `step_2/problem_N`, where `N` corresponds to exercises 1, 2, and 3.

 **Problem 1.** Modify the following command to first sort the data table by the `AdultBodyMass_g` column before sorting by `Family`.
-The output should all columns extracted using the original pipeline in addition to the new column `AdultBodyMass_g` column.
+The output should contain all columns extracted using the original pipeline in addition to the new column `AdultBodyMass_g` column.
 (Hint: the command `sort -k4 -k2` would first sort by values in field 4, then subsort those results by values in field 2.)
 ```
 cat data/Pacifici2013_data.csv | cut -d ";" -f2,3,4 | sort -k2 -t ";" | uniq | cut -d ";" -f1,3 > output.txt
 ```